-Cedar and Juniper Allergies: Symptoms, Treatment and Prevention
+Cedar or Juniper Allergies: Symptoms, Treatment & Prevention

 Cedar fever is a term that makes many wince just hearing it.
 Even if you don’t have cedar or juniper allergies, you know what cedar fever is and you know when is cedar is in the air when the smog-like pollen hangs in the air.
 Cedar and Juniper are sometimes used interchangeably for the same allergy.

 Most of the trees we call cedar are juniper trees, and they’re a big part of what makes our scenery beautiful.
 The temperate climate of many southern states makes it a perfect environment for them to grow and pollinate during winter.
 However, with this occurring during Christmas and New Years, it can sometimes be a little tough to keep up the holiday cheer with horrible allergy symptoms.

 There are a multitude of ways that cedar allergies and juniper allergies can affect your health.
 The most common symptoms of cedar and juniper allergies are:

 · Red, itchy or watery eyes